SignTools/SignTools-Builder/README.md

 # SignTools Builder

-This is a free and simple builder server for [SignTools](https://github.com/SignTools/SignTools).
-This project is the self-hosted alternative of [SignTools-CI](https://github.com/SignTools/SignTools-CI) - instead of using a Continuous Integration (CI) provider, this server turns one of your very own Macs into a builder used to pull, sign, and upload any iOS apps to your `SignTools` service.
+This project is a free and simple builder server for [SignTools](https://github.com/SignTools/SignTools).
+It is the self-hosted alternative of [SignTools-CI](https://github.com/SignTools/SignTools-CI) - instead of using a Continuous Integration (CI) provider, you turn one of your own Macs into a builder used to pull, sign, and upload any iOS apps to your `SignTools` service.

 You only need to configure one builder.
 If you already configured a CI provider as your builder, you don't need to do anything here.
 This project is aimed at people who want to have a self-hosted builder.